Hide the Divide

 inappropriate exposure to a student intern training in a restaurant.

 duty.
-Kelsey’s response had been conciliatory, but she must have forgotten about the problem when she next dressed for work, because it kept happening.
+Lisa’s response had been conciliatory, but she must have forgotten about the problem when she next dressed for work, because it kept happening.

-One day Kelsey’s supervisor cornered her coach by the entrance to the storage room.
-“I’ve seen Kelsey’s butt crack too many times.
+One day Lisa’s supervisor cornered her coach by the entrance to the storage room.
+“I’ve seen Lisa’s butt crack too many times.
 This has got to stop.”

 “Uh-oh.
 I’ve talked to her about it.
 More than once.”